hackerwins/homepage-old/docs/auth-webhook.md

 ### How to implement

-First, We need to pass some tokens (that identify users in the service) when creating a client:
+First, We need to pass some tokens (that identify users in the service) when creating a Client:

 ```javascript
 const client = new yorkie.Client('localhost:8080', {